Church of Saint Sava: Plateau

-Discontinuous construction over decades produced numerous mistakes, one of which is the surrounding of the church which remained unfinished and nonfunctional.
+Discontinued construction over the decades resulted in the surrounding of the church remaining unfinished and nonfunctional.
 The construction of the National Library in 1973 affected massively the originally envisioned 1926 design by Deroko and Nestorović.
 Three architectural design competitions for arranging the plateau which surrounds the church (Vračar or Saint Sava's Plateau) were organized after World War II.
 One of the rejected but popular designs, Mihajlo Mitrović and Mario Jobst's, was invoked.
 Using denivelation of the Bulevar Oslobođenja, they envisioned the wide pedestrian connection with the Park Milutin Milanković across the boulevard.
 Denivelation would also allow for two large garages one of which would be used by the church visitors.
 The square in front of the temple would have green areas on its rim, and would include the Alley of the Greats (with monuments to all major members of the medieval Nemanjić dynasty), while the section across the boulevard would be adapted into the green, children area.

 1990 project

 On the fourth competition, organized in 1989, the project designed by architects Vladimir Macura and Đorđe Bobić was finally accepted in 1990.
 As with all the other aspects of the church construction, this one was controversial, too, as it was publicly criticized with disputes even reaching the courts of law.
 Citizens organized in groups and signed petitions against the project under the slogan "We don't want New Belgrade on Vračar, we want small Montmartre around the church".
 Construction finally began in 2003, and the works were ceremonially opened by prime minister Zoran Živković.
 The works were pushed in order to be finished by February 2004, for celebration of 200th anniversary of the First Serbian Uprising.
 The plateau covers some 40,000 m2, of which 28,373 m2 was transformed into the park by 2010.

 Bobić explained that the design was influenced by the Kalemegdan Park at Belgrade Fortress.
-Though it was envisioned by the church and politicians as the churchyard, the authors opted for public space, a green square, or even the park.
-This urban square was also envisioned as the ceremonial site of important events.
+Though it was envisioned by the church and politicians as the churchyard, the authors opted for public space, a green square or park to also serve as a ceremonial site of important events.
 The conceptualized "walls" of the square were the National Library on one side, and the Parochial Home (clergy house) and the planned Patriarchate Building on another.
 The building of the National library was designed by Ivo Kurtović and finished in 1973, while the Parochial Home, with facade of shining, white stone, is the work of Mateja Nenadović and his sons Miloš and Đorđe.
-The Patriarchate Building wasn't built.
-When built, the Parochial Home was deemed especially problematic, including its location inside the planned green area.
+The Patriarchate Building was never built.
+The location of the Parochial Home inside the planned green area was deemed problematic.
 It was also deemed too big for its location while the Patriarchate Building, planned in its extension, was deemed even worse as it was to be three times larger.
 The old Church of Saint Sava remained dwarfed between the new church and the Parochial Home.
 The cubical design of the Parochial Home remained almost universally disliked.